Velopark (Brazil)

 The Velopark is a motorsport centre opened in 2008, located in the city of Nova Santa Rita, Rio Grande do Sul, Brazil.
 It was designed to have various layouts so that it could accommodate a wide variety of vehicles, such as karts, dragsters, and formula and touring cars.

 The Velopark consists of a main racecourse, a straight for dragsters, and three kart tracks including an oval, the only oval made for karts in South America.

 Racecourse

-The track is composed of nine turns and two long straights, for a total length of 2.278 km.
+The track is composed of eleven turns and two long straights, for a total length of 2.278 km.

 Its first official race was held in May 2010 for Stock Car Brasil.
 It was won by Ricardo Maurício.

-This track has 9 curves and 3 sectors with 2 DRS zones.
+This track has nine curves and three sectors with two DRS zones.
 The circuit also hosted the Brazilian Formula Three Championship.

 Lap records

-The official fastest lap records at the Velopark are listed as:
+As of June 2025, the fastest official lap records at the Velopark are listed as: